-Walking from one end to the other you’ll experience a whole world of cuisine without leaving the city.
-Its inside/outside set up means the little ‘streets’ are lined with people eating, enjoying, meeting friends and chatting.
-Making this one lively and buzzing place to be!
+Walking around the village you’ll experience its undeniable personality and a whole world of cuisine without stepping foot on a plane.
+Its inside/outside set up means the little ‘streets’ are lined with people catching up with friends, enjoying the atmosphere and of course eating!

-Salon also being a fantastic option too with their small, shabby chic restaurant focusing on seasonal, fresh produce.
+Salon is also fantastic option to start the day at their small, shabby chic restaurant focusing on seasonal, fresh produce.
 Most certainly some of the BEST scrambled eggs around, as well as their homemade banana bread.

-Lunch and Dinner you’ll be absolutely spoiled for choice.
+For lunch and dinner, you’ll be absolutely spoiled for choice in the village.

-Go for a pizza at one of trendiest pizza places in London, Franco Manca.
-Their signature sourdough base is a winner and very good value for money.
+Go for a pizza at one of London’s trendiest pizza places, Franco Manca.
+Their signature sourdough base is a winner and everything comes in under £10!

-… and it wouldn’t be Brixton without some Caribbean jerk chicken at the uber popular Fish, Wings & Tings.
-Authentic cuisine just like mamma used to make (I’ve been told).
+There’s giant 16 hour slow cooked pulled pork burgers at The Joint and it wouldn’t be Brixton without some Caribbean jerk chicken at Fish, Wings & Tings – authentic Jamaican cuisine just like mamma used to make (so I’ve been told).

-After all that when you’re stuffed and ready to burst, pop over to Seven for a Spanish cocktail or two to end the night.
-Or head back to The Joint for a Brixton beer.
+After all that when you’re stuffed and ready to burst pop over to Seven for a Spanish cocktail or two to end the night.

 It’s a must place to visit when in London.
 So, what are you waiting for?
 See you there one weekend!